-So getting used to a new country was also going to have it challenges.
-Like getting used to a keyboard where the buttons either side of the spacebar change the letters from Korean to English and for some reason I seem to hit them ALL the time!
+So getting used to a new country was always going to have its challenges.
+Like getting used to a keyboard where the buttons either side of the spacebar change the letters from Korean to English and for some reason, I seem to hit them ALL the time!
 We were told numerous times at orientation what to expect when culture shock hits us and many explanations about what differences to expect between our old and new worlds.

 One thing I wish they could have given us a heads up on, or maybe just those who were placed up in the far north of the country (i.e. the Jeongok peeps), was what to expect living close to the border.

 Technically, Chris and I are based 17km south of the border and it seems Yeoncheon County, and in particular, Jeongok, where we live, has many South Korean army bases and their many oh so bored conscripts surrounding the town.
 All South Korean men who are fit and able to, are conscripted to around 2 years national service.
 National service, as we have found, also can include working with the police and we have also met someone who went to south-east Asia to teach taekwondo.